Crime Prevention & Security Services

 Bicycle owners are urged to register their bikes with Public Safety.
 Decals and an engraving tools are part of this free program.
 High security bike locks are carried by the College Bookstore.

 Public Safety provides round-the-clock uniformed patrols of campus buildings and grounds by professionally trained patrol officers.
 All officers are in constant radio contact with the Communications Center and will be dispatched immediately to the scene of any emergency.
-As weather conditions, staffing, and operational activities permit, these patrols are also conducted on bike by Public Safety officers and auxiliary patrol officers.
+As weather conditions, staffing, and operational activities permit, these patrols are also conducted on bike by Public Safety officers.
 Students are encouraged to call the department at x8281 any time they feel Public Safety can be of assistance.

 Public Safety operates the evening campus shuttle, a radio-equipped van that transports students around campus during the evening and early morning hours.
 Public Safety also administers the student van driver certification process for non-athletic events.